 What should I bring to the first office visit?

-If your child had imaging studies in the past (for example, ultrasound, X-rays, or CT scans), please bring copies of these studies on a CD to your appointment.
+If your child has had imaging studies in the past (for example, ultrasound, X-rays, or CT scans), please bring copies of these studies on a CD to your appointment.
 The report may be helpful, but our surgeons need to review the actual images.

 How does a children's hospital differ from a general hospital?